NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Sky King's Tomb/Stoneriver.md

 abilities_mid:
   - name: ""
-  - name: "Bolster Torag’s Chosen"
+  - name: "Bolster Torag's Chosen"
     desc: " (aura,divine) 20 feet.
 Dwarves and creatures that worship Torag in the area gain a +1 status bonus to AC and Will saves."

   - name: "[[Bestiary Ability Glossary/Retributive Strike|Retributive Strike]]"